$50 Week Grocery Shop

 “Your meats and fresh produce will be cheaper and better quality if you buy from local suppliers,” she said.

 I plan my meals around what I have.
-My fortnightly list usually goes something like this: (ps – all kid friendly food – nothing fancy)
+My fortnightly list usually goes something like this for my family of four – myself, hubby and my two young boys: (ps – all kid friendly food – nothing fancy)

 I pack left overs for hubby to take to work.
 Myself and the kids usually have sandwiches.
 I’ll get to kids lunches further down.
 I do baking once a week and we enjoy that the morning teas etc.